unique-chan/Complement-Cross-Entropy/README.md

 * For evaluation,
 	- `scikit-learn >= 0.23.2`
 	- `matplotlib`
+* This code is not tested on Windows.
+Ubuntu is strongly recommended to run this code.

 ## How to use
 1. Before training, you first put your own dataset(s) under the folder, **a_datasets**.
 The directory structure should be as follows.